open-telemetry/oteps/text/0000-metric-label-set.md

 instrument.GetHandle(meter.DefineLabels({ Key: Value, ... }))
 ```

-A key distinction between `LabelSet` and similar concepts in existing metrics libraries is that it is a _write-only_ structure allowing the programmer to set diagnostic state, while ensuring that diagnostic state does not become application-level state.
+A key distinction between `LabelSet` and similar concepts in existing metrics libraries is that it is a _write-only_ structure, allowing the programmer to set diagnostic state while ensuring that diagnostic state does not become application-level state.

 ## Prior art and alternatives

 There is not clear prior art like `LabelSet` as defined here.

+A potential application for `DefineLabels` is to pre-compute the bytes of the statsd encoding for a label set once, to avoid repeatedly serializing this information.

 ## Open questions